Elope Up North: Marquette log cabin wedding inspiration

 To set the scene, make sure to light the evening reception area with plenty of lights and candles – your wedding photographer will love capturing the cozy atmosphere.
 If you’re getting married in the fall, get free standing heaters or personalized cozy blankets to keep your guests warm during dinner and toasts.

-Cabin reception decor
+Northern Michigan wedding reception decor

 Having a backyard wedding at a cabin gives you the opportunity to personalize your accessories and colors to your aesthetic.
 Create a space full of comfort and hygge using local makers and artisans for wedding favors, which can also be incorporated to the table settings.